 Thinking about treating your employees to a Christmas party or a festive hamper this holiday season?
-Save yourself some tax by sticking to the guidelines set by HMRC for tax free gifts and trivial benefits.
+Save yourself some tax by sticking to the guidelines set by HMRC for tax-free gifts and trivial benefits.

 In 2017, HMRC introduced a number of significant changes to the benefits and expenses rules, including a new statutory exemption for trivial benefits.
-As well as allowing non-cash vouchers and making the staff Christmas party tax-free, HMRC also introduced a £50 cap for trivial gifts, such as for Christmas or personal events like weddings and new babies.
+As well as allowing non-cash vouchers and making the staff Christmas party tax-free, HMRC also introduced a £50 cap for trivial gifts, such as for Christmas or personal events like weddings and births.

 If you like to thank your employees by throwing an all-expenses-paid Christmas party at the end of each year, your event could be exempt from tax.
 As long as the cost of the event doesn’t exceed £150 per person, you won’t have to pay any tax on it, but if it comes to £151 a head or more then the full amount will be chargeable.

-- Must be primarily for entertaining staff
+- Must be primarily for entertaining staff;

-- Should not be just for directors (unless all staff are directors)
+- Should not be just for directors (unless all staff are directors).